- Blog

 UPS vs USPS: Which is better for international shipping?

 If you're an international shopper, you know that finding the right shipping company is crucial to getting your purchases delivered on time and in one piece.
-In this blog post, we'll compare two of the most popular shipping companies—UPS and USPS—to help you make a decision about which one is right for your needs.
+In this blog post, we'll compare two of the most popular shipping companies—UPS and USPS—to help you make a decision about is it better to ship with ups or usps for your specific needs.

 Advantages:

-- UPS has a large international presence, with over 220 countries and territories served.
-This means that they are likely to have the infrastructure in place to get your package delivered to its destination quickly and safely.
+- Large International Presence: UPS serves over 220 countries and territories.
+This means they have the infrastructure to get your package delivered quickly and safely.

--UPS ships on Saturdays as well as weekdays, so you don't have to worry about your package sitting in a warehouse over the weekend.
+- Saturday Shipping: Unlike some carriers, UPS ships on Saturdays as well as weekdays, so your package doesn't sit in a warehouse over the weekend.

 Disadvantages:

-- UPS does not ship to PO Boxes, so if your destination doesn't have a physical address, you'll need to use another company.
+- No PO Boxes: UPS does not ship to PO Boxes; you must have a physical address.

 Advantages:

-USPS offers some of the most competitive rates for international shipping.
+- Competitive Rates: USPS offers some of the most budget-friendly rates for international shipping.

 Disadvantages:

-Unlike UPS, USPS does not have a Saturday delivery option, so your package may sit in a warehouse over the weekend if it's shipped on Friday.
+- No Saturday Pickup: Your package may sit in a warehouse over the weekend if it's shipped on a Friday.

-UPS and USPS are both popular choices for international shipping, but which one is faster?
+When people ask is it better to send packages ups or usps, they are usually thinking about speed.
 Let's take a look at the average transit times for each carrier's international shipping services:

 - UPS Worldwide Express: 1-3 business days